zligon/nanoproject/README.md

   This is the backbone of the user experience.
 There are two key components:
   A. Header Files:
-  Links are made between the css stylesheet (app.css) and the javascript file (app.js) that detail the interaction between the user and the webpage.
+  Links are made between the css stylesheet (app.css) and the javascript file (app.zlr) that detail the interaction between the user and the webpage.

   B. Body:
   In the body of the html file there are different containers